yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 A DVD-RW is kind of overkill for a system of this class but I don't have a more period-correct pure CD-ROM drive.
 All IDE CD/DVD drives are backward compatible so no problems with using a "new" drive on an older system.

 ### IDE HDD caddy

-I have this caddy lying around for years and this setup is perfect to be able to receive such an IDE caddy.
+I had this caddy lying around for years and this setup is perfect to be able to receive such an IDE caddy.

 ### 512MB Compactflash (CF)